Orange County Brain Injury Attorney

 Brain injuries can happen in a variety of ways.
 Typically, they are caused by a blow to the head or some other traumatic injury to the head or to the body.
 The severity of brain injury depends on several factors, including the force of the initial impact and the nature of the injury itself.
 Some of the most common events that cause a traumatic brain injury include:

 - Falls.
-This can include falls from a bed, ladder, down the stairs, in the bathroom, slip and falls in stores, and more.
+This can include falls from a bed, ladder, down the stairs, in the bathroom, slips and falls in stores, and more.
 Falls are the most common cause a brain injury overall, particularly for older adults and children.

 - Explosive incidents.
 Blasts from explosions are a common cause of traumatic brain injury in military personnel.

-Types of brain injuries
+Types of Brain Injuries

-There main types of injuries that can affect the brain include:
+Five main types of injuries that can affect the brain include:

-- Skull fracture.
-The skull is very difficult to break, so a skull fracture indicates that there was a significant blow to the head that could affect the brain.
+- Skull fracture– The skull is very difficult to break, so a skull fracture indicates that there was a significant blow to the head that could affect the brain.

 Effects of Brain Injury